tawanda-profuse/Doddle-Learn/Doddle Learn Projects/README.md

 # Doddle Learn Projects

-This single page web application showcases all the projects I was involved in from Doddle Learn.
+This single-page web application showcases all the projects I was involved in from Doddle Learn.
 The Doddle Learn platform was discontinued, however I felt it necessary to show the projects I was involved in.

 ## Project List